 DGI Challenge Jury Meeting was held on April 17th, 2025 at the GIZ Office, Menara BCA Thamrin, Jakarta.

 18 judges came together to assess innovations across the four key themes.
-The judges evaluated every shortlisted submission based on relevance, innovation, impact, feasibility, and scalability, ensuring a fair selection process.
+The judges evaluated every shortlisted submission based on relevance to the theme, innovation, feasibility and viability, digital and tech integration, and co-creation & collaboration potential, ensuring a fair selection process.

 Beyond scoring, the jury provided input and feedback to help innovators sharpen the ideas and boost the potential for real-world impact